Best AI for MQL5 Coding: Top Tools Compared & Expert Advisor Winner

 ChatGPT (GPT-4 / GPT-5)

 ChatGPT remains one of the most popular AI tools for generating MQL5 code among traders.
-You'll find plenty of folks on forums like ForexFactory sharing their experiences — they've managed to create working scripts for indicators, Expert Advisors, and utility scripts, but it usually takes a few back-and-forth rounds to get error-free code.
+Last month I asked GPT-4 to write an EA for EURUSD using a 20-50 EMA crossover with a 1.5% stop loss.
+It got the logic right, but it took four rounds of pasting compiler errors back into the chat before the code compiled.
+You'll find plenty of folks on ForexFactory sharing similar stories — they get working scripts eventually, but it usually takes several back-and-forth rounds.
 Its biggest advantage is flexibility: you can paste error messages straight into the chat and ask for fixes, or feed it the full MQL5 documentation using custom GPT instructions.

 However, ChatGPT has a real limitation when it comes to MQL5: it doesn't deeply understand the MetaTrader 5 runtime by default.
 You'll often get code that looks syntactically correct but fails to compile because of wrong function signatures, missing includes, or logic that doesn't match how MetaTrader 5's event loop works.